Arcitan/Solitaire-CLI/README.md

 of managing different stacks, it made sense to me to have everything inherit from `CardStack`.

 I also have the `Card` class represent a typical playing card.
 It has all the standard fields you'd expect: rank, suit, color, value (the numerical version of its rank), and whether it's flipped up or down.
+Cards that are flipped up will display their rank and suit, but cards that are flipped down will have their rank and suit hidden.

 To handle moving cards around the board, I chose to implement the `CardSequence` class, which I used to determine whether the sequence of cards was valid to be moved in the first place.
 The inspiration for this class came from the